CodeMunke/jsonresume-portfolio/README.md

 ### **Define resume.json**

-Make your own resume.json like specified in `resume_example.json` and either referece it in your file system or host it elsewhere (I, for example, host it on GitHub gists).
+Make your own resume.json as specified and either referece it in your file system or host it elsewhere (I, for example, host it on GitHub gists).
 There are key differences between the usual `resume.json` format and this one:

 * It has and uses `resume.basics.objective`, the objective of your job search;
 * It Uses `resume.picture` instead of `resume.image`;